// From Hello World to IO Monad

 putStrLn (x ++ y)))

-Ideally, this code should run.
+If nothing goes wrong, this code should run.

-But something unexpected happened:
+But something went wrong:

 • Couldn't match expected type: [Char]